vanatteveldt/ccslearnr/handouts/fun-with-cbs.md

 <div class="Info">

 Note that you cannot break anything in these example code boxes!
+Every time you hit the ‘Run code’ button, it will start over from scratch.
-Everytime you hit the ‘Run code’ button, it will start over from scratch.
 Moreover, if you feel that you have messed up the code, you can press the `↻ Start Over` button and the original code will run.

 </div>